Ila-bura/C-est-la-V/README.md

 ### New User Goals

-To have their interest picked and decide to register as new users and start creating and sharing their own recipes.
+To have their interest piqued and decide to register as new users and start creating and sharing their own recipes.

 ### Future Goals

 - The user should be able to add comments and likes to existing recipes.
-- The logged in user should have their own account page where they can save their favourite recipes.
+- The logged in user should have their own account page, where they can save their favourite recipes.
 - The admin should be able to review any new recipe for approval, before it is published.

 ## User Stories